zhugaowei/daya0576.github.io/source/_posts/2016-08-11-9820-project-managment.markdown

 categories: [unsw, GSOE9820]
 ---

-> The second term of my master degree in unsw
+> The second term of my master degree in UNSW
 This blog is sharing my experience of GSOE9820 Project Management in 16s2

 <!--more-->